Cher: 2015–2022: ABBA-inspired projects and fashion ventures

-Cher's Here We Go Again Tour ran from 2018 until its indefinite postponement in 2020 due to the COVID-19 pandemic lockdowns.
+Cher's Here We Go Again Tour ran from 2018 until its indefinite postponement in 2020 due to the COVID-19 lockdowns.
 Rolling Stone deemed the tour proof that Cher "can wipe the floor with any pop star from any generation".
 The Cher Show, a jukebox musical with three actresses playing Cher at different stages of her life, premiered in Chicago in June 2018 and ran on Broadway from December 2018 to August 2019, later touring the UK, Ireland and the US.
 On December 2, 2018, Whoopi Goldberg presented Cher with the Kennedy Center Honors for her "extraordinary contributions to culture", with tribute performances by Adam Lambert, Cyndi Lauper and Little Big Town.
 In 2019, she launched Cher Eau de Couture, a "genderless" follow-up to her 1988 fragrance Uninhibited.